StalkR/CleanSpace/README.md

-# Clean Space: A better space engineers multiplayer experience.
+# Clean Space: A cleaner Space Engineers multiplayer experience.

-Space engineers is a game with limitless potential, and for every constraint on a player there is always a way around it.
+Space engineers is a game with limitless potential, and for perceived limitation on a player there is always ten different unorthodox ways around it.
+Keen has provided us with a massive sandbox to modify as we se fit with *mods* and the community has built a city on it.

+Another form of modification to the game that Keen is a tad less 'keen' on is *Plugins*.
+These modifications to the game exist outside of Keen and Steam's ultimate control and have been a source controversy on multiplayer servers since the days people have had something to lose. (always)

+Plugins are assembly files that operate at the same language level and with the same operating system permissions as the game - giving them a near limitless amount of power and potential in the context of modifying Space Engineers.
+This power comes with a catch; bad actors can use this extensibility as a doorway to distribute malicious software, or even a less technically savy user can easily install plugins that affect the way their game functions on a multiplayer server.

+The open nature of the game tends to attract a very intelligent community full of energy for bringing their creations to life - and that energy tends to stop for no barrier.
+"By any means" could be the motto of the Space Engineers community.
+If an advantage exists, the community will use it.
+It's the nature of the game!

+That is, until the way the game is played for one affects others in an unfair way.
+In most cases, it means a more negative experience for the party that does not use an advantage.
+That advantage in this case are plugins.
+Consider two ships engaging in combat where one pilot can see through the ship and has it's critical components highlighted on their HUD?
+While this is an easy to imagine example, the possibilities are once again; truly unlimited.

-That's great!
-Until the way the game is played affects others.
-One of the ways this can happen is through client side plugins that provide their user with an unfair advantage.
-While these plugins are not officially supported by keen and are often banned by the communities they are used in; there is no real way to enforce these bans.
+While these plugins are not officially supported by keen and are often banned by the communities they are found used in; there is no real way to enforce these bans.
+Most servers rely on policy and community culture in order to convince players not to engage in the use of unfair plugins.

 Clean space changes that.